OWASP/CheatSheetSeries/README.md

 Unfortunately, a PDF file generation is not possible because the content is cut in some cheat sheets like for example the abuse case one.

-However, to propose the possibility the consult, in a full offline mode, the collection of all cheat sheets, a script to generate a offline site using [GitBook](https://toolchain.gitbook.com/) has been created.
+However, to propose the possibility the consult, in a full offline mode, the collection of all cheat sheets, a script to generate an offline site using [GitBook](https://toolchain.gitbook.com/) has been created.
 The script is [here](scripts/Generate_Site.sh).

 * **book.json**: Gitbook configuration file.
 * **Preface.md**: Project preface description applied on the generated site.